Ayunzee/alx-system_engineering-devops/0x00-shell_basics/README.md

+Script that changes the working directory to the user's home directory.
-Displays current directory contents in a long format
+Displays content in long formats.